Solutions-Nitriques/static_section/README.markdown

 2. Enable it by selecting the "Static Section" extension, choose Enable from the 'With Selected' dropdown menu, then click Apply.

 3. Bluprints > Sections and edit some section that you'll "Make this section static (i.e a single entry section)".

+4. *(Optional)* You can specify a different limit for you static section (i.e. limit the input to 4 entries)

 ### Important Notes